Baleen whale: Predation and parasitism

 Baleen whales, primarily juveniles and calves, are preyed on by killer whales.
 It is thought that annual whale migration occurs to protect the calves from the killer whales.
 There have also been reports of a pod of killer whales attacking and killing an adult bowhead whale, by holding down its flippers, covering the blowhole, and ramming and biting until death.
 Generally, a mother and calf pair, when faced with the threat of a killer whale pod, will either fight or flee.
 Fleeing only occurs in species that can swim away quickly, the rorquals.
 Slower whales must fight the pod alone or with a small family group.
 There has been one report of a shark attacking and killing a whale calf.
 This occurred in 2014 during the sardine run when a shiver of dusky sharks attacked a humpback whale calf.
-Usually, the only shark that will attack a whale is the cookie cutter shark, which leaves a small, non-fatal bite mark.
+Usually, the only shark that will attack a whale is the cookiecutter shark, which leaves a small, non-fatal bite mark.

 Many parasites and epibiotics latch onto whales, notably whale lice and whale barnacles.
 Almost all species of whale lice are specialized towards a certain species of whale, and there can be more than one species per whale.
 Whale lice eat dead skin, resulting in minor wounds in the skin.
 Whale louse infestations are especially evident in right whales, where colonies propagate on their callosities.
 Though not a parasite, whale barnacles latch onto the skin of a whale during their larval stage.
 However, in doing so it does not harm nor benefit the whale, so their relationship is often labeled as an example of commensalism.
 Some baleen whales will deliberately rub themselves on substrate to dislodge parasites.
 Some species of barnacle, such as Conchoderma auritum and whale barnacles, attach to the baleen plates, though this seldom occurs.
 A species of copepod, Balaenophilus unisetus, inhabits baleen plates of whales.
 A species of Antarctic diatom, Cocconeis ceticola, forms a film on the skin, which takes a month to develop; this film causes minor damage to the skin.
 They are also plagued by internal parasites such as stomach worms, cestodes, nematodes, liver flukes, and acanthocephalans.